 The experiment this morning rendered a biscuit flavor that was spot on!
 Even my husband loved these (he ate three!).
 No crumbling!
 No dry mouth feel!
 I’m so pleased!
 As I begin testing this flour I will post the new version on site with the same recipe name, but with the word “Einkorn” at the beginning of the name (as above).
 I will also leave the old version of the recipes up on my site, as each will have their target audience.
 This should make it easy to find the specific recipe version.

 If you prefer not to use the 2T.
-Einkorn flour in the recipe, you can just use 2T. more whey protein powder……..but that results in less fiber so the net carb count actually goes UP if you do (depending on your brand of whey protein).
+Einkorn flour in the recipe, you have two options: you can just use 2T. more whey protein powder……..but that results in less fiber so the net carb count actually goes UP if you do (depending on your brand of whey protein); or you can use my Fluffy Biscuit recipe that has no wheat flour.
 I had to rerun the numbers 3 times to verify that to be the case.
 This recipe is not suitable until Atkins Phase 2 OWL and is suitable for Ketogenic diets.
 It is not acceptable for Primal-Paleo followers.

 UPDATE NOTE: These warmed up very nicely in a low oven at 300º.
 They were just as good as the morning I made them, which is unusual for low-carb biscuits!